kbeavers/alphafold3-config/README.md

 The database files are large (~627 GB) and take approximately 45 minutes to download. **You only need to do this once per system** — if a prior version's data directory already exists on the same filesystem, symlink to it instead (see below).

-> **Note:** AlphaFold3 parameter files are compatible across all `3.0.x` versions (as of now).
+> **Note:** AlphaFold3 database files are compatible across all `3.0.x` versions (as of now).
 Check the [release notes](https://github.com/google-deepmind/alphafold3/releases) before downloading to confirm whether a new release actually requires updated database files.

 ### Option A: Download Fresh Data